carly/dinosource-code/README.md

 <h3>Challenges</h3>
-The greatest challenge was figuring out how to wrap each element in the html with a customized span tag. <br>
+The greatest challenge was figuring out how to wrap each element in the html with a customized span tag.
 First, I tried using BeautifulSoup's wrap() method.
-However, after experiencing extremely slow render time and <br>
-realizing the added spans will only behave as Markup if the inital html response was properly encoded, I started <br>
-looking at other options.
-After reading documentation on lxml, ElementSoup, CGI and Regex, I decided to use CGI <br>
-and Regex over BeautifulSoup to add spans after considering factors of relative ease of implementation and efficiency.
+However, after experiencing extremely slow render time and realizing the added spans will only behave as Markup if the inital html response was properly encoded, I started looking at other options.
+After reading documentation on lxml, ElementSoup, CGI and Regex, I decided to use CGI and Regex over BeautifulSoup to add spans after considering factors of relative ease of implementation and efficiency.

 <h4>Future Improvements</h4>